Why would a Christian use a Menorah?

 If you want to use a Menorah as a symbol of Jesus, then I would like to suggest that you buy many oxen, lambs, rams, goats etc. and sacrifice them every single day to God on an altar at you home because they too are symbols of Jesus.
 If you want to go back to the Old Testament you must be prepared to include every single OT symbol that pointed to Jesus.
 If you don’t, you are being downright dishonest and selective.

-9. Deborah (Discerning the World) says:
+9. blank Deborah (Discerning the World) says:

 Dear Laurie